hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Fade Master/README.md

 * No longer need `Page` or `Sequence` arguments, if you enter a number with a `.` it will be a page and without a sequence.

-Additionally, if you have a long running fade that you need to abort you can delete the User Vraiable and the fade will stop.
+Additionally, if you have a long running fade that you need to abort you can delete the User Variable and the fade will stop.

 ### Note:

-* The plugin does it's best to make sure a user does not run the same executor twice, However there are edge cases like assigining Sequence 2 to Page 1.201 and dunning both Page and Sequence modes on the same executor will do undefined things.
+* The plugin does it's best to make sure a user does not run the same executor twice, However there are edge cases like assigning Sequence 2 to Page 1.201 and dunning both Page and Sequence modes on the same executor will do undefined things.
-* If the Fade Master plugin is already running it will not start again until the previous move is complete (thus its corasponding UserVar is deleted.)
+* If the Fade Master plugin is already running it will not start again until the previous move is complete (thus its corresponding UserVar is deleted.)
 * Fades are limited to 1 Hour, only for a sensible limit.
 * Fades are currently always calculated in seconds.
 * Spacing between arguments is optional but arguments must be delimited by comma ","